Dual Numbers for Arbitrary Order Automatic Differentiation: Conclusions

 \section{Conclusions}

-This study addresses the challenges of computing higher-order derivatives with dual numbers by introducing DNAOAD, a Fortran-based implementation designed for arbitrary-order automatic differentiation.
-Most existing dual-number implementations are limited to lower-order derivatives, with only one notable approach—Julia's ForwardDiff—supporting arbitrary-order differentiation through nested dual numbers.
-However, no prior work has demonstrated a method for arbitrary-order differentiation with dual numbers that avoids reliance on nested structures, which are prone to significant memory consumption and stack overflow errors.
-DNAOAD bridges this gap by directly implementing dual numbers to arbitrary orders, eliminating the need for recursive or nested frameworks.
-This direct and innovative approach significantly reduces computational overhead, enabling the efficient and reliable computation of derivatives at very high orders, and providing a scalable and practical solution to the limitations of existing methods.
+In this work, we introduced DNAOAD, a Fortran-based implementation of dual numbers designed to support automatic differentiation of arbitrary order.
+Unlike most existing dual-number approaches, which are limited to low-order derivatives or rely on recursive and nested structures, DNAOAD employs a direct, non-nested representation of dual numbers.
+This design avoids the severe memory growth and stack limitations commonly encountered in nested implementations and enables scalable computation of higher-order derivatives.

-Through numerical experiments, DNAOAD demonstrated its capability to compute derivatives at very high orders with remarkable accuracy, though extremely high orders may require enhanced numerical precision, such as quadruple precision.
-The implementation also provides a considerable number of useful functions for various applications, including the calculation of gradients, Jacobians, and Hessians, as well as higher-order derivatives of complex functions.
-These capabilities enhance DNAOAD’s applicability to a broad range of fields, such as optimization, physics, and engineering, where precise differentiation is essential.
+The numerical experiments presented in this work indicate that DNAOAD can reliably compute derivatives of substantially higher order than those typically accessible with nested dual-number implementations, without encountering stack overflows or prohibitive memory usage.
+While increasing the derivative order may require enhanced numerical precision—such as quadruple precision for extreme cases—the proposed approach significantly extends the range of derivative orders that can be computed in practice.
+In addition to higher-order derivatives, the implementation provides practical tools for computing gradients, Jacobians, Hessians, and higher-order derivatives of complex-valued functions, making DNAOAD suitable for a wide range of applications in scientific computing, physics, and engineering.

-In comparison with existing tools, such as PyTorch and ForwardDiff—which excel in low-order differentiation but face scalability issues due to memory overheads—DNAOAD provides a scalable and efficient alternative.
-Its robustness was demonstrated in experiments involving deeply nested functions, highlighting its potential for tackling complex computational tasks.
-This implementation represents a significant advancement in practical automatic differentiation by combining theoretical rigor with computational efficiency.
-Future work may focus on extending DNAOAD to other programming environments and further optimizing its performance for large-scale applications.
+Compared with existing tools such as PyTorch and ForwardDiff, which perform well for low-order differentiation but face scalability issues due to memory overhead, DNAOAD offers a robust and efficient alternative for high-order differentiation.
+The results highlight the effectiveness of the proposed approach for deeply nested functions and computationally demanding problems.